 Hawaii, a U.S state, is over 2000 miles from any continental mainland.
 This extreme remote location plays a vital role in the pristine conditions of reefs and surrounding waters.
 Few, if any, areas in the entire world offer beauty that is similar to what Hawaii diving has to offer.
 Underwater lava formations, magical Manta Rays, and over 25% of endemic fish species uniquely specific to this area are just a few of the reasons why diving in Hawaii is so fantastic.
 Dive off the Big Island’s west coast, where many of Hawaii’s jewel dive sites are located.
 Here Mauna Loa, the world’s largest volcano, protects the coast from wind and weather, resulting in a serene ocean calmness.
 Opting for a Hawaii liveaboard dive cruise will award certified divers of any experience level a specialized trip geared toward what they love most—diving!

-1 liveaboard in Hawaii
+Hawaii - 1 liveaboard

 Scheduling year round cruises along the western coast of Hawaii’s Big Island, the 24m MV Kona Aggressor offers world-class diving from a world-class platform.
 The Kona can accommodate 14 guests.